Chiesa dei Cappuccini

 - E_UNESCO_HERITAGE

-The church known as the Capuchins, also called S. Maria Fossa Dragone, is located within the municipal cemetery.
+The church known as the Capuchin Church, also called S. Maria Fossa Dragone, is located within the municipal cemetery.

-The church stands along the axis of the ancient Roman road Postumia, on the Soave-Monteforte-San Bonifacio route.
-Built in the Romanesque style, it takes its name from the now lost convent of Capuchin friars who lived here from 1568 to 1769.
+The church stands along the axis of the ancient Roman road Postumia on the Soave-Monteforte-San Bonifacio route.
+Of Romanesque construction, it takes its name from the convent of Capuchin friars that has now disappeared, who lived here from 1568 to 1769.

-It was constructed in a simple Romanesque style in the first half of the 1300s and underwent various structural modifications in the following centuries.
-The church saw significant renovations in the second half of the 1400s, giving it its current appearance.
-The facade is simple, with a gabled roof and a Gothic door topped by a round window with sloped outlines; the south wall bears a sundial.
-The interior presents a single nave that culminates in the triumphal arch leading to the apse.
+It was built in a poor Romanesque style in the first half of the 14th century and underwent several structural modifications in the following centuries.
+The first significant interventions on the church took place in the second half of the 15th century, which gave it its current appearance.
+The facade is simple, with a gabled roof and a Gothic door surmounted by a round window with chamfered edges; the south wall instead features a sundial.
+The interior presents a single nave that culminates with the triumphal arch leading to the apse.

-The inner walls were frescoed mostly in a Byzantine style, and the portal was reconstructed with marble borders.
-Of interest are the cycles of frescoes found on all the walls except for the southern one; these date back to different eras, attributed to the 14th, 15th, and 16th centuries.
+The inner walls were frescoed mostly in a Byzantine style, and the portal was rebuilt with marble outlines.
+Of interest are the cycles of frescoes found on all the walls except for the one on the south; they date back to different periods, attributable to the 14th, 15th, and 16th centuries.

 This church housed the remarkable image of the "Madonna del Drago," a wooden sculpture from the 15th century, now preserved in the parish church.

 The name Fossa Dragone seems to come from a local legend, according to which the Madonna freed the people from the presence of a dragon that terrorized them.
-For this reason, an image of the Blessed Virgin in prayer, holding a dragon under her feet, was carved in wood.
+For this reason, an image of the Blessed Virgin praying, holding a dragon under her feet, was carved in wood.

-In reality, the dragon symbolizes a real fear, that of the flooding of the Alpone, a turbulent stream that has repeatedly caused devastation in the past: a risk that still does not seem entirely averted today.
+In reality, the dragon symbolizes a real fear, that of the overflows of the Alpone, a raging stream that has caused devastation in the past multiple times: a risk that still does not seem entirely averted today.

 Contact